danbev/learning-openssl/notes/padding.md

             +--+--+--+--+--+--+--+--+       +--+--+--+--+--+--+--+--+

 ```
-Notice that we are able to get the plain text of last value in block n-1.
-This
+Notice that we are able to get the plain text of the last value in block n-1.
-is possible as the last block will first be decrypted and then it will be xored
+This is possible as the last block will first be decrypted and then it will be
-with the previous ciphertext (which in this case we control).
-Now if we can
+xored with the previous ciphertext (which in this case we control).
+Now if we
-guess the value of x such that it equals 0x01.
+can guess the value of x such that it equals 0x01.
 Doing this would make the
-padding valied and not error reported by the oracle (server or whatever program
+padding valied and no error reported by the oracle (server or whatever program
 is decrypting the data).

 ### Optimal Asymmetric Encryption Padding (OAEP or sometimes RSA-OAEP).